vijikarthi/flink-connectors-wiki/how-to-release.md

 Please note the following when performing step 3:
 1. There are two ways to tag:
   *  **Via the command line**:
     ```
        > git checkout rX.Y
        > git tag vX.Y.Z-rc0
        > git push upstream vX.Y.Z-rc0
     ```
-    Make sure you have your `upstream` set up correctly.
+    Ensure that our `upstream` set up correctly.

-    *  **Via GitHub releases**: When creating a release candidate, Github automatically creates the tag if it is not existing.
+  *  **Via GitHub releases**: When creating a release candidate, Github automatically creates the tag if one doesn't exists.
 This is discussed in the [release candidate](#pushing-arelease-candidate) section.

 2. It situations, sometimes the release candidate is problematic when we do a new release candidate.
-Hence this can be handled by repeating the tagging step multiple times until it is created.
+Hence, this can be handled by repeating the tagging step multiple times until it is created.

 **Note**: Do not update the Connector version, when creating a new release candidate tag.

 ## Major Release

-A major release, changes either the middle or the most significant digit.
+In major release, either the middle or the most significant digit is changed.
 To perform major release, a new branch should be created.
-Please follow the below steps: (_For example, assume the new release to be `0.3.0`_)
+Please follow the below steps:
+ >_For example, assume the new release to be `0.3.0`_

 ```
   > git checkout master